IRBLReproduction/FaultExpSuites/README.md

 # Getting Started
 This section describes all procedures of use this benchmarks.
 The procedures include setting experiment environment, creating bug repository and checking out source codes of specific versions.
 The step of creating bug repository can be skipped when you use archives that you downloaded from the above table.
 All the commands are written base on Ubuntu 16.04 LTS because all the experiments are executed in this environment.
-We describe scripts folder briefly and list up each steps of all procedures.
+We describe scripts folder briefly and list up each step of all procedures.

     ## Scripts Directory Structure ##